SysKitTeam/docs-point/governance-and-automation/automated-workflows/orphaned-resources-admin.md

  * Click **Save (5)** once you are done with the policy configuration

 ![Edit Policy Dialog](../../.gitbook/assets/set-up-automated-workflows-orphaned-dialog.png)

+{% hint style="info" %}

+**Please note:** The Orphaned Workspaces policy vulnerability is detected when there are 0 active owners assigned to a workspace.
+If there are less than 2 minimum owners assigned to a workspace, the [Minimum Number of Owners policy](../automated-workflows/minimum-number-of-owners-admin.md) vulnerability is detected.

+This means that **if you assign less than 2 active owners to a workspace**, the Orphaned Workspaces vulnerability is resolved.
+However, **the Minimum Number of Owners policy vulnerability will then be detected**.
+To avoid this, please assign a minimum of 2 active owners to a workspace.

+{% endhint %}

 For details on how collaborators can [**resolve Orphanes Workspaces policy vulnerability tasks**, navigate to the following article](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md).